JorgeCastilloPrz/ArrowAndroidSamples/README.md

 ![Kotlin logo](assets/ic_launcher.png)

-Functional Programing based architectures over Android using [kategory](http://kategory.io/)
+Functional Programing Android architecture approaches using [Arrow](http://arrow-kt.io/)

 # How to import it